donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_resource/exercise.md

 result: 27
 ```

 Although the result looks trivial, the program internally generates certain usage of CPU time and Memory.
 Therefore, the result is not returned right away.
+The question here is the amount of memory needed for running this program.

+## Task 1: with memory monitor

+In the first task, you will estimate the amount of memory required by the fake application, using a resource-utilisation monitor.

+1. Start a VNC session

+2. Submit an interactive job

+    ```bash
+    $ qsub -I -l walltime=00:30:00,mem=1gb
+    ```

+    When the job starts, a small `JOBinfo` window pops up at the top-right corner.

+3. Under the shell prompt of your interactive job, run the fake application again.

+    ```bash
+    $ ./fake_app 3 60
+    ```

+    Keep your eyes on the `JOBinfo` window and see how the memory usage evolves.
+The `Max memory usage` indicates the amount of memory needed for the fake application.

-## Task
+## Task 2: with job's STDOUT/ERR file

+In this task, you will be confronted with an issue that the computer resource (in this case, the memory) allocated for your job is not sufficient to complete the computation.
+With few trials, you will find out a sufficient (but not overestimated) memory requirement to finish the job.

 1. Try to submit a job to the cluster using the following command.